-immunological mechanism, IgE- or T cell-mediated, is demonstrated.136 DHRs constitute an important health problem, affecting more than 7% of the population, 137 for whom drugs, such as beta-lactam antibiotics and nonsteroidal anti-inflammatory drugs, are essential for treatment of common diseases.^{138,139} Based on the clinical characteristics of DHRs, different phenotypes have been identified,137 although the lack in understanding the underlying mechanisms of many DHRs has hampered the definition of endotypes and identification of biomarkers.^{140,141}
+Drug hypersensitivity reactions (DHRs) are defined as adverse effects of pharmaceutical formulations that clinically resemble allergy.
+Drug allergies are defined as DHRs for which a definite immunological mechanism, IgE- or T cell-mediated, is demonstrated.
+DHRs constitute an important health problem, affecting more than 7% of the population, the population, whom drugs, such as betalactam antibiotics and non-steroidal anti-inflammatory drugs, are essential for treatment of common diseases.
+Based on the clinical characteristics of DHRs, different phenotypes have been identified, although the lack in understanding the underlying mechanisms of many DHRs has hampered the definition of endotypes and identification of biomarkers.

-The classification of DHRs based on the time elapsed between drug administration and development of symptoms is still a matter of debate, because it is difficult to establish a cutoff point to distinguish between immediate and nonimmediate DHRs.^{13,136,141} These data are relevant for defining phenotypes and establishing an accurate diagnosis and specific treatment.
-An important recent advance has been the inclusion of "Drug hypersensitivity" as a subsection in the International Classification of Diseases (ICD)-11.140
+The classification of DHRs based on the time elapsed between drug administration and development of symptoms is still a matter of debate, because it is difficult to establish a cut-off point to distinguish between immediate and non-immediate DHRs. ^{13,136,141} These data are relevant for defining phenotypes and establishing an accurate diagnosis and specific treatment.
+An important recent advance has been the inclusion of "Drug hypersensitivity" as a subsection in the International Classification of Diseases (ICD)-11.
+140 test, ^{145,146} to improve the diagnostic work-up.

-The diagnosis of DHR is mainly based on skin tests and drug provocation tests, methods that are not free of risk, still lack standardization, and differ depending on the drug, mechanisms, and even the health system.142-144 There is an urgent need for developing new in vitro diagnostic tests or improving those already existing,138 such as basophil activation test,^{145,146} to improve the diagnostic workup.
 The complexity of DHR diagnosis and its lack of optimal specificity lead to an over-diagnosis.
-This is an important problem, as patients "labeled" as allergic receive alternative treatments that are usually less effective and more toxic, so "de-labeling" constitutes a public health measure.147 Primary care physicians are often the first point of contact for patients with DHRs; thus, they have a key role in diagnosis and need specific training.148
+This is an important problem, because patients "labelled" as allergic receive alternative treatments that are usually less effective and more toxic, so "de-labelling" constitutes a public health measure.
+147 Primary care physicians are often the first point of contact for patients with DHRs, thus they have a key role in diagnosis and need specific training.
+148

+The diagnosis of DHR is mainly based on skin tests and drug provocation tests, methods that are not free of risk, still lack standardization, and differ depending on the drug, mechanisms, and even the health system.
+There is an urgent need for developing new in vitro diagnostic tests or improving those already existing, such as basophil activation

-Although the specific treatment of DHRs is avoiding the drug involved and those chemically related, desensitization is nowadays a frequent option.149-151 In that sense, rapid drug desensitization is a cost-effective technique that activates inhibitory mechanisms and permits patients to receive the first-choice medications to which they are allergic.^{149,150}
+Although the specific treatment of DHRs is avoiding the drug involved and those chemically related, desensitization is nowadays a frequent option.
+149-151 In that sense, rapid drug desensitization is a cost-effective technique that activates inhibitory mechanisms and permits patients to receive the first-choice medications to which they are allergic. ^{149,150} i Skin test standardization, sensitivity, specificity, and predictive values for most drugs ii A standardized protocol for performing drug provocation test iii The role of in vitro tests for diagnosis